 - Lima beans*

-So many delicious Foundation Foods are rich in zinc that if you’re following the Save Our Bones Program, you’re well on your way to getting plenty of this mineral.
+So many delicious Foundation Foods are rich in zinc that if you’re following the Osteoporosis Reversal Program, you’re well on your way to getting plenty of this mineral.
 It’s crucial, however, that zinc be balanced with copper, which is also important for general health and bone health.
 Copper is a Foundation Supplement that’s necessary for collagen manufacturing, and it works with zinc and manganese, as mentioned earlier.

 But copper is only needed in trace amounts (the RDA is a mere 0.9mg a day), and too much copper can undermine your zinc levels and cause unpleasant symptoms.